 The selection of a liming material is dependent upon several factors including the need to increase soil Ca or soil Mg concentrations, economics, material availability, desired speed of reaction, and ease of use.
 In this section, lime type selection will be discussed solely in terms of whether to use calcitic ("Hi-Cal") or dolomitic ("Hi-Mag") agricultural-grade limestone.
 Agricultural limestone is assumed to be 67% as effective as pure calcium carbonate.
-For a more detailed discussion of liming material selection and application, see Liming Materials and Management (available at http://www.udel.edu/0013552).
+For a more detailed discussion of liming material selection and application, see the University of Delaware fact sheet Liming Materials and Management.